ely-alamillo/thoughtsonpaper.dev/src/_blogs/deploying-a-nextjs-app-with-aws-amplify.md

 ![Host web app](/images/next-amplify/web_app.png)
 ##### Select git provider
-We can now select our preffered git provider such as Github for this example.
+We can now select our preferred git provider such as Github for this example.
 ![Select a git provider](/images/next-amplify/select_git.png)
 ##### Add repo branch
 After selecting our desired git provider we can select which branch we would like to deploy from.